DanielWestgaard/ml-pred/data/README.md

 - **OHLC validity**.

 ### Validation
+There are two validation classes in ```validation.py```.<br>
 Simple validation class that performs validation of data after cleaning, to verify data integrity and ensure loical consistency.
 These are the current validations done:
 - **OHLC Relationships**, similar to the one in cleaning, but using this to validate that work.
 - **Timestamps** for integrity and consistency.
 - **Volume**
 - **Price Movements** for extreme or suspicous patterns.
 - **Data Completeness**
+The second class is responsible for validating the features after feature generation.

 ## About features/